crystalphantom/web-activity-tracker/README.md

 1. Open Chrome DevTools for the extension:
    - Go to `chrome://extensions/`
-   - Find "Web Activity Tracker" and click "Service worker" to open background script DevTools
+    - Find "WakeSmith" and click "Service worker" to open background script DevTools
    - Right-click the popup and select "Inspect" to debug popup interface

 2. Check console logs for error messages